paulkarpenko/us-code-ui/uscode/title-25-indians/chapter-018-indian-health-care.md

 <a id="section-1621c"></a>
 ## § 1621c.
 Indian Health Care Improvement Fund
 **(a) Use of funds** The Secretary, acting through the Service, is authorized to expend funds, directly or under the authority of the Indian Self-Determination and Education Assistance Act ([25 U.S.C.
-450](./chapter-014-miscellaneous.md#section-450) et seq.), which are appropriated under the authority of this section, for the purposes of—
+450](./chapter-014-miscellaneous.md#section-450) et seq.),11 See References in Text note below. which are appropriated under the authority of this section, for the purposes of—

 (1) eliminating the deficiencies in health status and health resources of all Indian tribes;